 Chief, Traveling Inspectors

-Captain Howard assumed the duties as the Chief of the Traveling Inspection staff in June of 2017.
-In this role, he leads a specialized staff of senior marine inspectors that provide professional commercial vessel knowledge, experience and training to field commanders and inspectors to ensure safe, consistent application of requirements and to expand technical expertise throughout the program.
-The staff includes the Traveling Inspectors located at Coast Guard Headquarters, four National Centers of Expertise focused on the disciplines of Cruise Ships, Liquefied Gas Carriers, the Outer Continental Shelf, and Towing Vessels, and the Training Support Specialists located at TRACEN Yorktown.
+Captain Demo assumed the duties as the Chief of the Traveling Inspection staff in July of 2021.
+He leads a specialized staff of senior marine inspectors that provide professional commercial vessel knowledge, experience, and training to field commanders and commercial vessel inspectors to ensure safe, consistent application of requirements and to expand technical expertise throughout the program.
+The staff includes the Traveling Inspectors located at Coast Guard Headquarters, four National Centers of Expertise focused on the disciplines of Cruise Ships, Liquefied Gas Carriers, the Outer Continental Shelf, and Towing Vessels, and Training Specialists located at Training Center Yorktown, VA.